This is a bugfix release, fixing recently discovered bugs in the previous MySQL Cluster NDB 6.2 release.

 In a cluster running in diskless mode and with arbitration disabled, the failure of a data node during an insert operation caused other data node to fail.
 (Bug #31980)

-Following an upgrade, ndb_mgmd would fail with an ArbitrationError.
+Following an upgrade, ndb_mgmd failed with an ArbitrationError.
 (Bug #31690)

 NDB storage engine code was not